andreaaspesidev/concept-os/docs/toolchain/HubrisBinaryFormat.md

 *Total size: 4 bytes* (**must be multiple of 4 to avoid alignment problems**)

+Note: relocations offsets must be placed in ascending order.

 ## HBF Payload
 This section of HBF contains `.data`, `.text`, `.rodata`  sections.
 In particular, the last two sections `.text` and `.rodata` are consecutive and cannot be separated.